nicoloverardo/historical-events-detection/README.md

 The dataset contained in the `data/histo` folder is called HISTO.
 You can find the official repository [here](https://github.com/dhfbk/Histo).

+Full .txt word embeddings are not provided; instead, a compressed representation of them is present in the `data/histo` folder.
+Take a look at the [README](/wordemb/README.md) in the `wordemb` folder for more information.

 ## Usage
 Here we report the order one should follow when looking at this work: